 For teams with design engineers, content collections provide the structured foundation that bridges design systems with content management.

-❌ Avoid Content Collections When:
+❌ Avoid Build Content Collections When:

 | Scenario | Better Alternative |